Skip to content

 I just knew how to study effectively.

 Studying can make all the difference between a successful pass and an epic fail.
 But studying is not just for school kids.
-As Christians, we must always be prepared to answer the tough questions.
-And in order to do that, we have to study.
+Christians are perpetual students of the Bible, and every question from a skeptic or unbeliever is akin to a pop quiz.

 So how do you prepare for a pop quiz in faith?